 Why manual LinkedIn monitoring does not scale

-Monitoring job changes, content engagement signals, and recommendation requests across your target ICP manually means checking LinkedIn multiple times a day, running Boolean searches for each signal type, reading individual profiles for context, and crafting personalised messages - all before the engagement window closes.
+Monitoring job changes, content engagement signals, and recommendation requests manually means checking LinkedIn multiple times a day, running Boolean searches for each signal type, reading individual profiles for context, and crafting personalised messages — all before the engagement window closes.

-The practical breakdown: monitoring three signal types across your target ICP manually takes 60 to 90 minutes per day.
+Monitoring three signal types across your target ICP manually takes 60 to 90 minutes per day.
 At the volume needed to build consistent pipeline, that is a part-time job before you have sent a single message.

 The second problem is consistency.
 Manual monitoring works on Tuesday when you remember.
 It fails on the day you have three product fires, a team meeting, and a timezone that misaligns with your buyers' posting schedules.

-And once the signal surfaces and the conversation starts, SwitchStack closes the loop - power dialer, AI call coaching, and personalised outbound sequences running from the same intent data.
+And once the signal surfaces and the conversation starts, SwitchStack closes the loop — power dialer, AI call coaching, and personalised outbound sequences running from the same intent data.
 Thoth finds the signal.
 SwitchStack converts it into pipeline.
-The two systems together cover the full journey from passive presence to closed deal.

 LinkedIn and Reddit: the community-led growth stack